NovikTF/InstaVal/README.md

 After clicking on the agent's selection location and before clicking on the "Lock In" button, the application moves the mouse cursor slightly around the area where the button is located.
 By periodically moving the mouse around the button area, the application ensures that the game client remains responsive to subsequent clicks and interactions.

-Purpose of Mouse Movement:
+ - Purpose of Mouse Movement:

 The primary purpose of this mouse movement is to maintain the responsiveness of the game client and prevent any potential issues with clicking on the buttons.

-Benefits of Mouse Movement:
+ - Benefits of Mouse Movement:

 Enhances the overall user experience by reducing the likelihood of encountering issues with button clicks in the game client.
 Helps maintain the application's reliability and effectiveness in automating agent selection.

-Installation:

-Download the installer, and follow the instructions in the wizard setup

-Usage:

-Launch the application.
-Select your desired agent from the dropdown menu.
-Choose your preferred resolution from the dropdown menu.
-Click the "Confirm" button to confirm your selections.
-Press F1 to toggle auto-clicking functionality on or off.
-Additionally you can press "insert" to "bring the app on top" if it got hidden bahind a different window.